 The largest local employer is Cement Australia which operates a limestone mine on Davis Road in the East End district.
 This mines supplies limestone which is transported by rail to the Fisherman's Landing plant where cement is manufactured.

-The show grounds hosts the annual show in June each year.
+The show grounds hosts the annual show on the 3rd weekend in June each year.
 The show society works hard to keep the show "Friendly Show" improving each year with a varying and entertaining program each year.
 The attendances continues to grow at a steady rate.
 The showgrounds is also the venue for regular horse events incuding western pleasure, equetrian group and horse sports.

-Other faclities in the town are a swiming pool operated by the Gladstone Regional Council, a youth centre, Mt Larcom Art Gallery and Memorabilia and the bowls club which has a shaded synthetic green and good clubhouse facilities.
+Other faclities in the town are a swiming pool operated by the Gladstone Regional Council, a youth centre, and the bowls club which has a shaded synthetic green and good clubhouse facilities.

 The Narrows, a stretch of water between the mainland and Curtis Island is approximately 20km from Mt Larcom is a popular fishing spot.
 This area produces most salt water estury fish as well as some good mud crabs.
 There are 2 boat ramps.
 These ramps are also a popular launch point for those wishing to fish and camp on the top end of Curtis Island.
 Other easily accessed areas include Port Alma, Caliope and Boyne rvers.
 The hot water outlet at the Gladstone power station can be a productive land based area.
 For the fresh water enthusiasts the Awonga Dam is just down the highway at Benarby.
 This is a large expanse of water which is well known for its Baramundi fishery.